Premier League return edges closer as clubs agree to resume contact training | Goal.com

 The 2019-20 Premier League season was postponed in March because of the coronavirus outbreak, but clubs returned to training in small groups last week amid social-distancing measures after the UK government published its phase one guidance on May 13.

-The move is the next phase of 'Project Restart', as the league eyes a return to competitive action in mid-June.
+Strict health and safety protcols will remain in place at training grounds, with all players and staff tested for coronavirus twice a week.

+Eight people tested positive during the first two rounds of testing last week, including Watford defender Adrian Mariappa and Bournemouth goalkeeper Aaron Ramsdale.

-"Premier League Shareholders today voted unanimously to resume contact training - marking another step towards restarting the Premier League season, when safe to do so," read a statement.
+"Premier League Shareholders today voted unanimously to resume contact training - marking another step towards restarting the Premier League season, when safe to do so," read a Premier League statement.

 "Squads are now able to train as a group and engage in tackling while minimising any unnecessary close contact.